Veterans' Information

 VETERANS' MILITARY RECORDS

-(1) "Armed forces" means the Army, Navy, Marine Corps, Coast Guard or Air Force of the United States; (2) "veteran" means any person honorably discharged from or released under honorable conditions from active service or reserve status in the armed forces; (3) "military discharge document" means a United States Department of Defense form, including, but not limited to, a DD 214 form.
+(1) "Armed forces" means the Army, Navy, Marine Corps, Coast Guard, or Air Force of the United States; (2) "veteran" means any person honorably discharged from or released under honorable conditions from active service or reserve status in the armed forces; (3) "military discharge document" means a United States Department of Defense form, including, but not limited to, a DD 214 form.

 Certified copies of filed DD-214’s are free to the Veteran; any person who may provide a benefit to, or acquire a benefit for, the veteran or the veteran's estate; the State Librarian; funeral directors; authorized genealogists.
 C.G.S.
 1-219.